spexod/iSLAT/README.md

     cd iSLAT
     python iSLAT.py

+### Update to the latest version from GitHub:

-Remember to update the repository from GitHub when a new version is available:
+Remember to update the repository from GitHub from time to time, from your local iSLAT folder type on terminal:

     git pull https://github.com/spexod/iSLAT